woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/status.md

 ## Project Status

 Alpha.
-It can already be used on Windows, but many things no work yet
+It can already be used on Windows, but many things no work yet, many of them are essential

 #### Features